karlaxnieves/support-git-delete-yespo/docs/User data/user-profile/how-import-and-match-contact-fields-in-the-system.md

 ### Date

-The *Date* field in the contact card usually contains any date related to the contact: birthday, anniversary, registration date, etc.
+The **Date** field in the contact card usually contains any date related to the contact: birthday, anniversary, registration date, etc.

 > 📘 Important
 >
-> When manually importing or transferring a contact via the API, follow the corresponding date format: **yyyy-MM-dd, dd/MM/yyyy, dd.MM.yy, dd.MM.yyyy.**
+> When manually importing or transferring a contact via the API, follow the corresponding date format: `yyyy-MM-dd`, `dd/MM/yyyy`, `dd.MM.yy`, `dd.MM.yyyy.`

 <Image align="center" width="80% " src="https://files.readme.io/98df7a1fd36591caa5663f7e654641893a4eef05fad6942ff1e38ff91e2f3b07-contact-fields-in-the-system-017.webp" />

-Use *Regular date* option when creating *Date field* for formation dynamic segments.
+Use **Regular date** option when creating **Date field** for formation dynamic segments.

 <Image align="center" width="80% " src="https://files.readme.io/4e52a44228dd5e110bd85d9ac9d64eb6a0811d64c4298031f9bd3118a53f8859-contact-fields-in-the-system-018.webp" />

 ### Date with Time

-Use the *Date with Time field* to record the exact date and time of events or actions.
+Use the **Date with time** field to record the exact date and time of events or actions.
 For example, changing the status of an order.

-Unlike the *Date field*, you can make a record more accurate and detailed.
+Unlike the **Date field**, you can make a record more accurate and detailed.

 <Image align="center" width="80% " src="https://files.readme.io/e0a6dee6c2cf4c41e22d6cd22a18495687886e62dad6c024a303d28272caa655-contact-fields-in-the-system-019.webp" />

 > 📘 Important
 >
-> When manually importing or transferring a contact via the API, follow the corresponding date format: **YYYY-MM-DDTHH:MM.**
+> When manually importing or transferring a contact via the API, follow the corresponding date format: `YYYY-MM-DDTHH:MM`.

 ### Dropdown